108mk/108mk.github.io/_pages/about.md

 - Quantum information theory

 Apart from that, I (occasionaly) spend time to familiarize myself with (post) quantum cryptography and error correcting codes.

-I think playing sports is a nice idea.
-For me it is mostly Badminton and (gully) cricket.

 You can reach me at manishk2020[at]iitkalumni.org